baldrick/baldrick.github.com/_drafts/2015-01-13-Home-Notworking.md

 * A little spreadsheet for recording performance
 * A folder with some big files (audio + photos) - just over a gig-and-a-half's worth
-  * I didn't bother with zillions of small files as that's not representative of the sort of traffic I deal with
+  * I didn't bother with zillions of small files as that's not representative of the sort of traffic I deal with (or care about optimizing anyway)

 Then I started the tedious process of moving the NAS so I can find which section of the network is poorly.